 For rTMS: Depression that has not responded to at least one antidepressant trial, and bipolar depression.

-For MST: Unipolar depression, bipolar disorder, schizoaffective disorder, schizophrenia and OCD.
+For MST: Unipolar depression, bipolar disorder, schizoaffective disorder and schizophrenia.

 For tDCS (transcranial director current stimulation): Older adults with mild cognitive impairment and/or late-onset depression.